wp-plugins/flyzoo/readme.txt

 **2) Install the Plugin**

 3. Install the plugin from your WordPress Admin
-4. Activate the plugin from the Plugins menu
+4. Activate it from the Plugins menu
 5. Click 'Settings' and then 'Flyzoo Live Chat for WP'